tflori/orm/docs/relationDefinition.md

 ---
 layout: default
-title: Define Relations
+title: Relation Definition
-permalink: /defineRelations.html
+permalink: /relationDefinition.html
 ---
-## Define Relations
+## Relation Definition

 One of the most important feature of a relational database are relations.
 A relation is the reference from one row of a table to another row from the same table or a different table.
 In our context it means from one object of a subclass